Hi, I’m Jason Everett.

 Music, playing beginner guitar, and creating space for worship

-Good food, family, and unhurried conversations
+Good food, family, and small groups

 Encouraging people, asking deeper questions, and helping others feel seen